 Hi,

-In that case make a request.
-Explain them that you are not in a position to pay such huge amount and considering the fact that more or less agreement period is completed only with a shortfall of 34 days request them to consider and negotiate.
-Most of the employers will accept and charge some nominal amount say one month gross or so.
+In that case, make a request.
+Explain to them that you are not in a position to pay such a huge amount and considering the fact that more or less the agreement period is completed, with only a shortfall of 34 days, request them to consider and negotiate.
+Most employers will accept and charge some nominal amount, say one month's gross or so.

-It all depends how you present humbly and request them.
+It all depends on how you present yourself humbly and request them.

 From India, Madras